- Auron in Final Fantasy X, he's even got the scars to prove it.

 - There's a volus in Noveria who exhibits a particularly bad case after Doing What He Had To Do: sealing an asari colleague in the hot labs with the rachni so they wouldn't escape and kill him and the others.
 Two years later in the sequel, you receive an email from him saying that he hopes this is his purgatory and that he "really" died trying to save her (but if not, thank you).

 - Depending on dialogue choices, Commander Shepard from the series can fit this trope.
 If the right dialogue is chosen, s/he's cynical and bitter with major emotional scars from his/her past experiences.
 And s/he's especially this in Mass Effect 3 where it becomes pretty clear how emotionally burned out s/he really is.
 Particularly since 3 really highlights the fact that Shepard never really dealt with the trauma of dying in the previous game and has been simply putting on a brave face for everyone's benefit.
 Joker once mentions his concern that Shepard's vitals recorded by their armour registered them as being presently under more stress than they were at Elysium/Torfan/Akuze, just in their normal resting state.
+S/he has a recurring nightmare of being in a forest full of shadowy figures/ghosts, and the whispers of all the teammates and crew members who have died over the course of the trilogy.
+Depending on your choices, that can be a lot of voices.
 Fortunately, though, after two games of playing Warrior Therapist to his/her party members, Shepard's friends return the favor this round.
 The next line after the page quote is:

 - Fear Effect: Glas, especially since he was a soldier, and has now taken to binge drinking and playing games of Russian Roulette.